COMP311/lab-0/README.md

 ## Digital: Circuit design and simulation software

 A Java Runtime Environment (at least JRE 8) is required to run Digital.
-You should already have one if you've completed COMP210 or COMP301 and haven't switched computers.
+You should already have one if you're using the same computer you used in COMP 210 or COMP 301.
 If not, please search online for installation instructions for your specific OS and install. **Make sure it can be run from the command line, and check the version with `java --version`**.

 ### Windows installation